Adithijay123/Adithi-Jayaraman-Personal-Repositry/README.md

 # GitHub Portfolio

-Welcome to my GitHub portfolio!
-This repository is a showcase of my diverse projects, ranging from AI implementations to robotics and data analysis.
-Each project reflects my passion for learning and applying engineering, coding, and research skills to solve real-world problems.
+Welcome to my GitHub!
+I am Adithi, a second-year Robotics student at Falmouth University.
+This repo highlights a range of my projects, from AI and robotics to data analysis.
+I'm currently researching how to optimise genetic algorithms for maze-solving when the path is unknown to the agent, as well as exploring algorithm performance in the Santa Fe Trail problem.
+Alongside this, I'm working with my team on a robotic art installation for Falmouth Art Gallery's summer exhibit.

 ---